fangwuwang/zz_wang-fangwu_STAT540_2017/Practice Assignment/practice_assignment.md

 x3<-names(which.max(d2))
 ```

-Conclusion: `r x3` class of passengers have a better survival rate.
+Conclusion: 1st class of passengers have a better survival rate.